great-expectations/great_expectations/docs/how_to_guides/configuring_data_docs/how_to_host_and_share_data_docs_on_s3.rst

 Steps
 -----

+1. **Configure an S3 bucket**

-1. Configure an S3 bucket using the AWS CLI.
+  You can configure an S3 bucket using the AWS CLI.
 Make sure you modify the bucket name and region for your situation.

   .. code-block:: bash